-Sometimes governments and governmental agencies in the region can play fast and loose with confidential information.
-Often this is to ensure favourable publicity for a government, particularly in the run up to elections or to score points over other countries competing for the same investment.
-To minimise such problems, it is essential that a potential investor emphasise that the maintenance of confidentiality is a prerequisite for investment in the country.
+Sometimes governments and governmental agencies in the region can play fast and loose with confidential investment in the country.
 This can be reinforced by having appropriate confidentiality provisions with corresponding penalties, in the investment agreement and other key documentation.

 Bulgaria